mohsr/print-adventure/README.md

-# print-adventure
-# A text-based adventure
+# print-adventure: A text-based adventure
 Written by:  Mohsin Rizvi
 Last edited: 04/27/17